Banque de Luxembourg

 Banque de Luxembourg (/fr/, lit.
 'Bank of Luxembourg') is a financial institution in Luxembourg, which primarily focuses on wealth management and high-net-worth individuals.
-It is owned by the French banking group Crédit Mutuel, through the group's subsidiary Crédit Industriel et Commercial.
+It is owned by the French banking group Crédit Mutuel, through the group's subsidiary Crédit Industriel et Commercial (CIC).

+The bank's origins go back to the 1920 opening of the Luxembourg branch of the Strasbourg-based Banque d'Alsace et de Lorraine (BAL), which in 1931 became the Crédit Industriel d'Alsace et de Lorraine (CIAL), by then a CIC affiliate; and to the separate establishment in 1937 of Banque Mathieu Frères in Luxembourg, which CIAL took over in 1969-1971 and renamed Banque du Luxembourg in 1978.
+Banque de Luxembourg then absorbed CIAL's Luxembourg branch in 1991.

 History

-Founded in 1920, the history of Banque de Luxembourg is closely tied in with the rise of the financial center of Luxembourg.